-Signifyd does this by leveraging real-time machine learning to incorporate external data and comparing those credentials to Signifyd’s database of transactions across more than 10,000 merchants.
+Signifyd does this by leveraging real-time machine learning to incorporate external data and comparing those credentials to Signifyd’s database of transactions across thousands of merchants.
 With superior data and specialized risk analysts Signifyd can instantaneously approve more orders than merchants can by themselves, which is why the company offers a 100% financial guarantee for every approved order.

 As a result, Harrison says his credit card decline rate which used to be $35,000 a year is now “virtually zero.”
 What bothered him most about fraudsters was the business that he had to turn away due to fear of fraud.
 So how much has Signifyd saved Enjuku?
 In the first six months, the total was $76,516, according to Harrison.
 That’s 6.66% of all online sales, he says.
 “I didn’t see the decision to use Signifyd as ‘it would help us stop losing money because we’re spending money to use the service’, but more so the hope that we would gain extra sales and recover all the time it takes us to do manual fraud review ourselves.”

 Following the Rules